 When a loved one dies, it can feel overwhelming.
 Not only are you dealing with your own loss, but there’s the need to organise a funeral service and deal with a mountain of paperwork.

 We would encourage you to appoint a Funeral Director as quickly as you are able.
 They will be able to provide you with important help.
-Usually the Funeral Director will contact the Rector for you but please do feel free to contact the Rector directly if you wish to speak with him to arrange interment of ashes or for any other reason.
+Usually the Funeral Director will contact us for you but please do feel free to contact us directly.